RESTRUCTURE - Developing and implementing innovative and evidence-based food design principles to moderate energy intake

 The project visual identity constitutes the ‘brand’ of a project and is a core feature of successful communications and awareness-raising.
 It ensures that the RESTRUCTURE project is externally recognisable for years to come.

 The website, which is the main landing page showcasing the science behind the project and study and its governance model.
-EUFIC manages the updates to communicate the progress of the project to relevant stakeholders.
+EUFIC managed the updates to communicate the progress of the project to relevant stakeholders.

 The RESTRUCTURE website presents the main channel for informing interested stakeholders about the project’s development and results and exchanging knowledge among the scientific community.